dleewo/kubernetes-the-hard-way-bare-metal/docs/01-prerequisites.md

-> This is a partial copy of Kelsey Hightowers [Prerequisites](https://github.com/kelseyhightower/kubernetes-the-hard-way/blob/master/docs/01-prerequisites.md) document.
+> This is a partial copy of Kelsey Hightower's [Prerequisites](https://github.com/kelseyhightower/kubernetes-the-hard-way/blob/master/docs/01-prerequisites.md) document.
 The steps are identical for bare metal installs
 ---
 <br />